hheitor/apiProtectionLab00/README.md

 az vm open-port -g $rg -n f51waf01 --port 80 --priority 101

 ```
-Now your role as Cloud admin has finished.
-Let's put the SecOps cap!

 ### Configure your F5 to publish your GraphQL endpoint using GUI.